Editorial Standards

 Penalties and relief

 Missing the deadline can get expensive fast.
-The IRS penalty often cited is $250 per day, capped at $150,000 per return.
-If you fall behind, act quickly and evaluate the IRS late‑filer penalty relief program, which uses a fixed fee, commonly $500 per delinquent return up to a cap per submission.
+The IRS penalty often cited is $250 per day, capped at $150,000 per plan year.
+If you fall behind, act quickly and evaluate the IRS late-filer penalty relief program, which uses a fixed fee, commonly $500 per delinquent return up to a cap per submission.
 Reasonable cause relief is another route, but approval is not guaranteed.

 Why timeliness matters beyond penalties